Parents notice first.

 Even though we read together before bedtime.

-Even though we practiced math facts on the weekend.
+Even though we reviewed math concepts on the weekend.

 Even though we reinforced skills during every car ride.